 Unit Holders need to tell us if their prescribed investor rate changes or if they cease to be a New Zealand resident, as the rate for non-residents is 28%.

-If Unit Holders do not do so, or if a Unit Holder gives us a rate that is lower than it should be, Unit Holders will be personally liable to pay any resulting tax shortfall, including any penalties or interest, and may need to file a tax return.
-If tax is overpaid because a Unit Holder has given us the wrong prescribed investor rate the overpaid tax is not usually refundable or creditable (although if a Unit Holder has chosen the 0% rate or is a trust and has chosen a rate other than 28%, a Unit Holder can claim a credit for any tax paid on PIE income allocated).
+If the advised prescribed investor rate is lower than your correct prescribed investor rate, you may need to pay any tax shortfall, interest and penalties.
+From 1 April 2020, if the advised prescribed investor rate is higher than your correct prescribed investor rate, any overpayment of PIE tax may reduce your income tax liability for that income year and may give rise to a tax refund.
+If a Unit Holder has chosen the 0% rate or is a trust and has chosen a rate other than 28%, a Unit Holder should be able to claim a credit for any tax paid on PIE income allocated.